Type: Service Design, Product Design

 2. Connecting travelers with locals

-Travelers enjoy meeting locals; casual encounters make the travel experience feel personal and authentic.
+Travelers enjoy meeting locals, casual encounters make the travel experience feel personal and authentic.

 3. Innovating and sustaining local businesses